ConcurDataScience/ConcurMLWorkshop/README.md

 If you are following this tutorial on your own pace, please make sure to delete all the following resources:
 - After Session 3: delete Glue devpoint, Glue notebook
-- After Session 4: stopped Ground Truth job and deleted the associated IAM roles and IAM policies
+- After Session 4: stop Ground Truth job and delete the associated IAM roles and IAM policies
 - After Session 5: delete Quicksight account and associated IAM roles and IAM policies
 - After Session 6: stop and delete Sagemaker instances, Athena tables, S3 bucket and IAM role created during session 2.